NA to resume debate on expulsion of French envoy on Friday

 A session of the National Assembly to debate on a resolution calling for the protection of the sanctity of the Prophethood of the Holy Prophet Muhammad (PBUH) was held in Islamabad on Tuesday and attended by all major political parties except for the PPP which boycotted it.

+- Calls for the state to decide matters of international relations and "no person, group or party can exert unnecessary illegal pressure in this regard".

+- Calls for provincial governments to allocate specific sites for protests in all districts so that citizens' daily life is not disrupted.

-Amjad Ali Khan, in this regard, requested the formation of a special parliamentary committee to discuss the French envoy's expulsion.
+Amjad Ali Khan also requested the formation of a special parliamentary committee to discuss the French envoy's expulsion.

 Following the MNA's request, the Minister for Parliamentary Affairs Ali Muhammad Khan presented a separate resolution for the formation of the committee.